Panda Express Mushroom Chicken

 Donna Elick

-Panda Express Mushroom Chicken is saucy, savory, and tender – and my copycat chicken mushroom recipe is even tastier than takeout!
+Panda Express Mushroom Chicken is saucy, savory, and perfectly tender — but my easy copycat version is even tastier than takeout!

 Tried this recipe?Please comment and review!